Octopus

 Common options for instrument:

--o, --output-path: directory to save capture results (default:./output).-d, --device-id: serial number of the device connected to ADB (USB mode only).-ns, --no-screen-record: disable screen recording.-ni, --no-instrumentation: disable Frida instrumentation.-nn, --no-network-capture: disable network capture.--duration: capture duration in seconds to wait before it’s automatically stopped (default: unlimited).-w, --overwrite: to overwrite the output files
+-o, --output-path: directory to save capture results (default:./output).-d, --device-id: serial number of the device connected to ADB (USB mode only).-ns, --no-screen-record: disable screen recording.-ni, --no-instrumentation: disable Frida instrumentation.-nn, --no-network-capture: disable network capture.--duration: capture duration in seconds to wait before it’s automatically stopped (default: unlimited).-w, --overwrite: to overwrite the output files.--log-level: set the logging level (DEBUG,INFO,WARNING,ERROR).

 Outputs